pebble-dev/rebble-help/_topic/sideload-ios-app.md

 ---
 The Pebble app is [no longer on the App Store](/ios-app-unavailable).
 No worries!
 If you have an Apple ID, you can install the app yourself!

-Just be aware that you have to do this every week for the app to keep working!
+Please note that you have to do this every 7 days for the app to keep working.

-If you install the app and don't redo the process after a week, your Pebble will still receive notifications.
+If you don't redo the process after a week, your Pebble will still receive notifications.

-###### *(written by robonxt, last updated on March 30, 2022)*
+###### *(written by robonxt, last updated on June 6, 2022)*
 ---